hippobo/Inkreadable-Hand-Mesh-Reconstruction/README.md

 docker compose up --build
 ```
+This may take a long time -

-All dependecies and requirements, including Blender, Apex, and pre-trained models will be installed except for MANO and SMPL.
+all dependecies and requirements, including Blender, Apex, and pre-trained models will be installed except for MANO and SMPL.
 Cuda is required on your machine.

 Visit the following websites to download SMPL and MANO models.